xsltdev/nodejsdev.ru/docs/api/fs.md

 -   Тип: [<Object>](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)

 Returns an object containing commonly used constants for file system operations.
 The object is the same as `fs.constants`.
-See [FS constants][] for more details.
+See [FS constants][fs constants] for more details.

 ## Callback API